scottalford75/Remora-docs/docs/source/index.rst

 * **Software** - installing, setting up and configuring LinuxCNC on a Raspberry Pi to use the Remora component
 * **Firmware** - installing and configuring the Remora firmware
 * **Development** - contributing to the development of the Remora firmware and LinuxCNC component

+"Remora" is a combination of LinuxCNC and the Remora component running on the Raspberry Pi.
+Along with the Remora firmware running on a LPC17xx based controller board communicating with the Raspberry Pi over a SPI interface.

 .. toctree::
    :maxdepth: 2